churchthemes/church-theme-framework/README.md

 Church Theme Framework
 ======================

-A library of code from [churchthemes.com](https://churchthemes.com) useful for assisting with the development of church WordPress themes using the [Church Theme Content](https://github.com/churchthemes/church-theme-content) functionality plugin.
+A library of code from [churchthemes.com](https://churchthemes.com) useful for assisting with the development of church WordPress themes using the [Church Content](https://github.com/churchthemes/church-theme-content) functionality plugin.

 Purpose
 -------